Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “It’s probably just a pig,” Flinch says, “from the hog farm around the corner.”

-It drops the pig, lunges for Nika and pulls her back into the darkness.
 Flinch sets down the lantern and reaches for his heavy gavel.
-Numeron runs upstairs.

-“Get back!”
-Numeron shouts, raising the musket with both hands.
-Flinch presses himself into the shelves, pickle jars splash on the floor.
-Nika closes her eyes.
+Flinch presses himself into the shelves, pickle jars smash on the floor.

 The gunshot vibrates Numeron’s teeth as he’s thrust backward by the musket.
 Sparks fly out of the barrel and sizzle on the wet floor.
-Numeron is blinded by smoke, the crocodile man is thrown to its side, his scales blackened by the birdshot.
+He’s blinded by smoke, but the crocodile man is thrown to its side.

+Its scales are blackened by the birdshot.
 The thing hisses and retreats, slithering out through the basement window.

 TEMPLE OF THE STARS